pixilcode/research.texttotypes.com/content/2024-10-03-fixed-point-parser-q-a.md

 +++
-title = "Fixed-Point Parser Q&A and Simple Concepts" description = "Some Q&A about the fixed-point parser" date = 2024-09-30
+title = "Fixed-Point Parser: Types and Mechanics" description = "An dive into the types and mechanics of the fixed-point parser" date = 2024-10-03

 [taxonomies]
-tags = ["overview", "fixed-point parsing"]
+tags = ["fixed-point parsing"]
 +++

-## Types and Concepts

-### What is a parser conceptually?
+A fixed-point parser can seem like a complicated idea.
+It's got lots of types, and lots of functions being passed around.
+Plus, it's got some monads involved, which can be quite intimidating!

+However, it isn't as complex as it may seems once you understand some of the underlying concepts.
+So, let's dive into what makes up a fixed-point parser!

+# The Parser

 In the fixed-point parser, a parser is represented as a function that takes **the current index** in the parse string and **a continuation to call once it